Coronavirus: First glimpse of hit to Irish economy will emerge this week

 Dublin during rush hour last week.
 How big the economic hit will be in the Republic is dependent on how long the lockdown stays in place.
 Photograph: Dave Meehan

-No-one really has a handle on how big the economic hit is going to be because it is entirely dependent on how long the lockdown stays in place.
-That in turn depends on the infection rate and the relative success of our containment measures, which are unknowns at this stage.
+No-one really has a handle on how big the economic hit is going to be because it is entirely dependent on how long the lockdown stays in place, which in turn depends on the infection rate and the relative success of our containment measures, which are unknowns at this stage.

 On the same day, we’ll also get the latest exchequer returns for March, which will give us the first glimpse of the crisis through the lens of taxation.
 Income tax and VAT are the two most obvious channels where this will manifest.
 Fewer people working means less income tax; fewer people out buying goods and services means a smaller VAT take.
 The scale of this reversal is unknown but it promises to be large.